-On a daily basis, you probably encounter at least a few new people.
-From the cashier at the grocery store to the mailman.
-I’m sure you’d be able to describe all these people in English, but how about a face in Japanese?
+We encounter new faces on a daily basis, from the cashier at the grocery store to the mailman.
+I’m sure you’d be able to describe all of these people's faces in English, but how about a face in Japanese?

-Learning body parts, and especially parts of the face is very important.
-If you ever need to go to the doctor or the pharmacy, you’ll need to know what you’re talking about.
-That’s why we’ll be talking about all the different parts of the face as well.
-Get your 目 (eyes) and 耳 (ears) ready for this lesson!
+Learning body parts, especially parts of the face, is very important.
+If you ever need to go to the doctor or the pharmacy, you’ll need to know what part of the body you’re talking about.
+That’s why today we’ll be learning about the different parts of the face.
+Get your め (me) " eyes" and みみ (mimi) "ears" ready!

 How did you do with these new words?
-Time to rest your 頭 from all the learning?
-You should feel great, as you’ve added a whole host of new words to your Japanese vocabulary bank.
+Time to rest your あたま (atama) "head" from all the learning!
 Here’s an idea to help you practice: go look in the mirror and see if you can name all the features of your face in Japanese.
 I’m sure you’ll have no problem with this lesson under your belt!

 Here are a few recommended Japanese lessons to try next:

 さようなら！ (Sayōnara!)
 "Good bye!"